oaripay/ebsi-core-services/README.md

 ## Tests

 Tests for File Storage, Key Value Storage, and Notification Storage and their connection with Cassandra.
 Create an `.env` file using `.env.example` and update the corresponding values.
+For e2e tests, TEST_APP_NAME and TEST_APP_PRIVATE_KEY need to be a valid app registered in the Trusted App Registry.

 Launch unit tests and e2e tests with: